Jahobie/CS146/HW/HW1/README.md

 - Similarly, characters of `s` in reverse order are iterated through, and if a character is alphanumeric, it is appended to the `backward` list.
 - Finally, the `backward` list is compared with the `forward` list.
 If they are equal, the method returns `True`, indicating `s` is a palindrome; otherwise, it returns `False`.

+## Approach to Problem
+-The Java solution is implemented in the `Solution` class with a method `isPalindrome`.
+Similar to the Python solution, it checks if the input string is a palindrome by considering only alphanumeric characters and ignoring cases.
+The implementation involves using two pointers (`start` and `last`) to iterate through the string and comparing characters from the beginning and end.

 ## Java Code Explanation

 The provided Java code implements the solution to the problem.
 Here's a brief explanation of the code: